wghile/spreadsheet-analysis/Readme.md

 ## About

-Simple spreadsheet analysis project that was a deliverable for Code First Girls Introduction to Python course.
+Simple spreadsheet analysis of CSV data that was a deliverable for Code First Girls Introduction to Python course.

 Built with Python